gretalaesch/gretalaesch/README.md

 # Hi!
-I'm @gretalaesch, an overly enthusiastic data science student at Williams College.
+I'm @gretalaesch, an overly enthusiastic data science student at Williams College!

 ## *About me*
 I'm passionate about leveraging data-driven insights to contribute to sustainability, climate justice,